1903 Configuration Management Policy

 CM-8 Information System Component Inventory

-1. DHS contracted service provider maintains an inventory of the information system components which:
+1. Develop and document an inventory of system components that:

-2. Includes all components that store, process, or transmit FTI.
+2. Includes all components that store, process, or transmit CUI.

-4. The inventory of information system components is regularly updated as component installations, removals, and information system updates are performed.
+Update the inventory of system components as part of component installations, removals, and system updates.

 CM-9 Configuration Management Plan